Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Computational results

 \subsubsection{The stratum $\mathcal{H}(2)$}

-Recall that the $\SL(2,\ZZ)$-orbits of origamis of degree $n$ in $\mathcal{H}(2)$ are classified by Hubert/Leli{\`e}vre and McMullen (cf. \cite{HL},\cite{McMullenSpin}) in the following way: For each $n$ there are at most 2 orbits.
+Recall that the $\SL(2,\ZZ)$-orbits of origamis of degree $n$ in $\mathcal{H}(2)$ are classified by Hubert/Leli{\`e}vre and McMullen (cf. \cite{HL},\cite{McMullenSpin}; see also \cite[Section 4]{Weitze2015} for a condensed presentation of this result) in the following way: For each $n$ there are at most 2 orbits.
 More precisely, if $n$ is even or 3, then there is only one orbit.
-If $n$ is odd an not 3, then there are 2 orbits called $A_n$ and $B_n$ distinguished by their number of integer Weierstrass points.
-The origamis in the orbit $A_n$ have 1 integer Weierstrass point whereas the origamis in the orbit $B_n$ have 3 integer Weierstrass points.\\
+If $n$ is odd and not 3, then there are 2 orbits called $A_n$ and $B_n$ distinguished by their number of integer Weierstrass points.
+The origamis in the orbit $A_n$ have 1 integer Weierstrass point whereas the origamis in the orbit $B_n$ have 3 integer Weierstrass points.
+From the classification of the orbits it follows in particular that each orbit can be represented by an $L$-shaped origami $L(a,b)$ of degree $n = a+b-1$, cf. \cite[Remark 4.2]{Weitze2015}.
+Here $L(a,b)$ is the origami associated to the pair of permutations $h, v \in\mbox{Sym}( \{1,\dots,n\}) $, where $h=(1,2,3\dots,a)$ and $v=(1, a+1,\ldots, n)$, cf. Figure~\ref{fig:Lab}.
+If $n$ is odd then $L(a,b)$ lies in the orbit $A_n$, if $a$ and $b$ are even, it lies in $B_n$, if $a$ and $b$ are odd.
+Hence it suffices to study for each $n$ one or two $L$-shaped origamis of degree $n$ depending on $n$ being even or odd.
+With our computer experiments (cf.\cite[\texttt{Example2\_AKZ}]{KattlerGIT2023}) we obtain the results presented in Theorem~\ref{Thm:TheLs}.